julia-dizhak/javascript-algorithms/README.md

 ## Algorithms

+Description

+Solution

+Characteristics: Runtime O(?)

 ### Number

 Write all possible positive solutions for a^3+b^3 = c^3 + d^3, where a, b, c, d lie between [0, 10^5] / runtime O(n^4), O(n^3), O(n^2)

+Translate a number by alphabetic code to a string, for example, solutions(123) --> 'abc', 'mc', 'ax'

 ---